AndreaBrand/Annif_BIM2022/02_load_vocabulary.md

 annif load-vocab --language de rvkthwildau data-sets/THWildau/rvk_test20230807.tsv
 ```

-Depending on TSV file load-vocab should not take to long, only a couple of minutes
+Depending on the size of TSV file load-vocab should not take to long, only a couple of minutes